Central innovation theme of

 The Kibbelstegbrücken opened back in 2001 represent a first infrastructure milestone in the development of HafenCity.
 They were the prerequisite for planning permission for residential buildings on Sandtorkai.
 They are normally used for pedestrian traffic only, but can also provide access for emergency service vehicles if necessary.
 The line of three bridges over the Zollkanal and through the Speicherstadt complement the existing bridge links over the Zollkanal between the Altstadt and HafenCity.
 Today, four road bridge links and four further footpath and cycle path links connect HafenCity with Hamburg’s existing city center neighborhoods.

 As the structural development of HafenCity progresses and work begins on the Baakenhafen and Elbbrücken quarters, the focus is shifting to integrating HafenCity with the neighboring districts to the east and south.
-When construction begins in 2021, for example, a new pedestrian and cycle link will be created between HafenCity and the Entenwerder Elbpark.
+For example, a new pedestrian and cycle link will be created between HafenCity and the Entenwerder Elbpark.
 Further bridge links across the Oberhafen Canal and the Norderelbe are at the planning stage.

 Bridges are also important within HafenCity, which is crisscrossed by a multitude of former harbor basins, closely connecting the various neighborhoods.
 Today, for example, Busanbrücke is the most important bridge for pedestrians and cyclists in central HafenCity.
 In terms of design, it is part of the square in front of the International Maritime Museum and, as a former road bridge with a new surface and benches, has great amenity value.